 Jon graduated from San Diego University with a background in business, sales, and merchandising.
 He has over 12 years of experience in startup business development.
 In this period, Jon has launched various startups from financial service businesses to consumer packaged goods.

 Jon won first place at the 2018 Lyfebulb and UnitedHealth Group Startup Pitch Competition.
 He was also awarded at the 2015 CyberTECH’S Pitchfest for his Togally pitch.

-Jon shares some business development tips and tricks to help aspiring entrepreneurs hit the ground running.
 If you enjoyed the podcast, be sure to subscribe and share it with your friends!

 Post a review and share it!
 If you enjoyed tuning in, then leave us a review.
 You can also share this with your family and friends.